hxy9243/hxy9243.github.io/source/_posts/2026-03-15-go-dojo-ii-counter.md

 - **Scalability**: The system should be able to scale horizontally to accommodate increasing load, both in terms of write throughput and read access.
 - **Latency**: The system should provide near real-time read access, with a delay of a few seconds.
 This means that the read path should be optimized for low latency, even under high load.

+The data schema will be simple as this is a proof-of-concept project.
+The input will be key-value pair and the output will be the current count for that key.
+This could be data from a website (e.g., counting page views, likes, or ad clicks).

 An interesting part of the design is the data consistency model.

 For a counter, we can often tolerate eventual consistency for higher availability and lower latency.
 This allows us to use distributed systems that prioritize availability and partition tolerance while still providing a reasonably accurate count.